 The Skills Imperative 2035

-• project the demand and supply of essential employment skills for 2035, drawing on findings from a new survey of essential employment skills amongst young people and adults aged 16-65 in England;
+- projected the demand for, supply of, and gaps in these essential employment skills in 2035, drawing on findings from a first-of-its-kind survey of essential employment skills amongst young people and adults aged 16-65 in England

-Throughout the five-year programme, NFER and its co-investigators will work with employers, policy makers, and education leaders to provide practical insights and evidence which will inform longer-term planning for how to meet future demand for essential employment skills.
+Throughout the five-year programme, we have worked collaboratively with our co-investigators and employers, policy makers, and education leaders to provide practical insights and evidence, which will inform longer-term planning to address future skills needs.

 Learn More >